TristanLawson/monopoly/Patch5.md

 - print() needs space = '' for printing multiple objects
 - set max name size
+- displayPlayers() should print spaces after each name to hit the right size 5.4
+- use appropriate Property.getOwner() or .getOwnerName() or .getOwnerNum()
+- print() needs space = '' for printing multiple objects
+- set max name size
-- displayPlayers() should print spaces after each name to hit the right size
+- displayPlayers() should print spaces after each name to hit the right size NEXT STEPS
+- thoroughly test